 Alex Hobson

-Alex Hobson is a visiting assistant professor of history at Wake Forest University who specializes in international history and U.S.-Middle East history since 1945.
+Alex Hobson teaches history at Mississippi State University and specializes in international history and U.S.-Middle East history since 1945.
 He is currently writing a book titled “Chains of Vengeance: The United States, the Middle East, and the Wars of Terrorism, 1967-2021.”
 His work has appeared in Foreign Policy, International History Review and Diplomatic History.

 Latest from Alex Hobson